Central Park Highlights – Our Top 10 Spots

 Completely removed from the masses of tourists is the Harlem Meer located in the district of Harlem.
 This is a great spot to relax next to the water.
 However, it is also a popular spot for fishermen and nature lovers because this area of the park has the most variety of trees and other plants (check out the beautiful rose blooms in spring).
 Click here for more information about the Harlem Meer.

-This is our favourite café in Midtown Manhattan.
+This is our favorite café in Midtown Manhattan.
 Le Pain Quotidien in Central Park is located just north of the Sheep Meadow.
 Here you can relax with a cup of coffee, a delicious piece of cake, or a refreshing Brooklyn beer while sitting in the midst of the greenery.
-You have to try a piece of the Chocolate Bombe Cake, which is one of their specialties and my personal favourite!
+You have to try a piece of the Chocolate Bombe Cake, which is one of their specialties and my personal favorite!
 The café is near 69th Street.
 Additional restaurants in Central Park can be found here.

 This scene could seem familiar to you as it has also featured in several films.
 The Wollman Rink is one of the most popular public ice rinks in the city, and, given its beautiful backdrop in Central Park, we can understand why.
 Central Park offers many things to do even in winter.
 Click here for information about New York’s most popular ice rink.
 You can also read more about additional winter activities in Central Park here.